-It can be tough to know what kids’ ministry curriculum is best for your Sunday School as you will want to create a program that is both engaging and educational.
+It can be tough to know what children's church curriculum is best for your Sunday School as you will want to create a program that is both engaging and educational.
 To help you better prepare, we’ve compiled a list of 16 Creative Ideas for a Kid’s Ministry Curriculum.

 1. Follow a Theme